hackstedt/.vim/README.md

         git clone git://github.com/hackstedt/.vim.git ~/.vim

-Finally (and this might be an inconvenient solution, but we're open for suggestions), hardlink the repos' .vimrc to the $HOME/.vimrc:
+Finally (and this might be an inconvenient solution, but we're open for suggestions), softlink the repos' .vimrc to the $HOME/.vimrc:

-        ln ~/.vim/.vimrc ~/.vimrc
+        ln -s ~/.vim/.vimrc ~/.vimrc

 This repo uses vundle, a bundle management system for vim which is hosted on github, too.
 Clone it: